 You may be forced to sell physical property and liquidate assets in order to pay off taxes and debt.
 An estate sale is a great way to get this done quickly and efficiently.
-For more information on how to hold an estate sale, click here.
+Check out our article for more information on how to hold an estate sale.

 If you feel concerned that the estate will take a long time to settle, know that you can petition the court to set aside funds for the surviving spouse and minor children of the decedent.
 That way, you can ensure that their basic needs are taken care of while the estate goes through the probate process.

 Once you have finished paying funeral expenses, taxes and debts, you can then proceed to make distributions to the heirs per the instructions in the Will.
 Learn more about the differences between heirs and beneficiaries, as well as their respective rights.

 Step 6: Report back to the court and close the estate